esnet/docker/ScienceDMZbox/README.md

-## Anonymous GridFTP server DTN docker container
+## Anonymous GridFTP server + quagga DTN docker container

 # work in progress!!!
+Not yet working or tested

-This docker container run a Globus GridFTP server in anonymous read-only access mode, and runs the perfSONAR bwctl and owamp tools.
+This docker container run a Globus GridFTP server in anonymous read-only access mode, quagga (quagga is a routing program to speak ospf, isis, bgp, etc.) and and runs the perfSONAR bwctl and owamp tools.

 Data is assumed to be in /home/data.
 Change the path in 'docker run' if that is not the case.